 In our experience, most cases where closed type families with overlapping equations are useful involve a variation on type equality.
 However, sometimes we would like to determine whether a type matches a specific top-level structure.

-For example, we might want to look at a function type of the form $Int \rightarrow (Bool \rightarrow Char) \rightarrow Int \rightarrow Bool$ and determine that this is a function of three arguments.
+For example, we might want to look at a function type of the form $Int \to (Bool \to Char) \to Int \to Bool$ and determine that this is a function of three arguments.